Final Model Electric Ready and Solar Ready Code Package & Webinars

 Appointed by the Department of Local Affairs:

-Of these 21 members one of the four local government officials must be a building official, and to ensure geographic diversity, each of the three major climate zones in the state must be represented.
+Of these 21 members, one of the four local government officials had to be a building official, and to ensure geographic diversity, each of the three major climate zones in the state had to be represented.
 In addition, all State boards appointing authorities are required to consider gender and ethnic diversity.

 Please email Adam Berry (adam.berry@state.co.us) if you have questions about the Energy Code Board.